Do you want to become a professional blogger in 2022?

 But also, the numbers do not lie.

-Usually, it is a 2000+ word comprehensive blog post that stands on the top of the rankings.
+Usually, it is a 2000+ word comprehensive blog post that stands at the top of the rankings.

 11. Use Images